adwhit/diesel-derive-enum/README.md

 Use Rust enums directly with [`diesel`](https://github.com/diesel-rs/diesel) ORM.

 The latest release, `2.0.0-rc.0`, is tested against `diesel 2.0.0-rc.0` and `rustc 1.51.0`.
-*It also works with `diesel-2.0.0-rc.1, without changes*
+It also works with `diesel-2.0.0-rc.1`, without changes.

 *Note:* The master branch of this repository tracks `diesel` master, and will **not** work with `diesel 1.x`.
 In addition, the API has changed somewhat - if you are using `diesel 1.x` please refer to